 Benefits of Running Windows Server and SQL Server on Azure

-Successful cloud migration begins with a series of key decisions and simple steps forward such as choosing to run Windows Server and SQL Server on Azure.
+Successful cloud migration begins with crucial decisions and simple steps forward, such as running Windows Server and SQL Server on Azure.
 Why Azure?
-Customers choose Azure for their Windows Server workloads for three reasons: cloud security, increased agility and reduced costs.
-You mean I can’t just use my old Windows … Read more
+Customers choose Azure for their Windows Server workloads for cloud security, increased agility, and reduced costs.
+Do you mean I can’t just use my old Windows Server technology?
+Why not?
+Let’s take … Read more

 Utilizing Azure SQL Database Managed Instance